techidaily/site-youtube-tips/source/_posts/ed-which-video-platform-suits-you-better-tiktok-or-youtube-shorts-in-2024.md

 02 [YouTube Shorts & TikTok: Which one Should You Choose for Personal Usage?](#part2)

 03 [How to make quality videos for the apps you choose?](#part3)

+## Are YouTube Shorts and Tiktok the same thing?

+Shorts and TikTok are not the same in various ways.
+TikTok first emerged in the market way before Shorts.
+TikTok was initially known as musically; and later revamped fully as TikTok in 2016\.
+It immediately gained a massive audience worldwide.
+This is what brought about competition from other apps, trying to replicate TikTok.
+Apps like Instagram and Facebook added some functionality to their platform to no match.
+Finally, YouTube pulled it off in 2020, rolling its version of Short videos but in beta version.
+These two apps have adequate similarities and differences.

+They are both for short-form videos and allow creators to add music from audio libraries.
+You can also earn some good bucks with these two apps.
+However, they differ in some aspects.
+As Shorts can only be 15-seconds long, TikTok can go as long as three minutes.
+You can also view TikTok directly from its app while for Shorts, you need a separate app, YouTube.

+## YouTube Shorts & TikTok: Which one Should You Choose for Personal Usage?

+Let’s focus on the TikTok and Shorts video by perusing the similarities and differences deeply.

 <!-- affiliate ads begin -->
 <a href="https://aligracehair.sjv.io/c/5597632/1868586/19272" target="_top" id="1868586">